videolan/libvlcsharp/README.md

 Regarding LibVLCSharp.Forms, check out the sample for [Forms](https://github.com/videolan/libvlcsharp/tree/master/Samples/Forms) to get started.
 Notably, make sure to call `LibVLCSharpFormsRenderer.Init()` in your platform specific project [*before*](https://forums.xamarin.com/discussion/comment/57605/#Comment_57605) `Xamarin.Forms.Forms.Init` is called.

+## Samples

+For more advanced samples, have a look at [libvlcsharp-samples](https://code.videolan.org/mfkl/libvlcsharp-samples).
+It currently includes:

+- Chromecast sample: Discover chromecasts on your local network and select one for playback in 100% shared code (Xamarin.Forms, iOS/Android).
+- Record HLS sample: Simple .NET Core CLI app which shows how to record an HLS stream to the filesystem.

+Feel free to suggest and contribute new samples.

 ## Quick API overview